zerynth/core-zerynth-studio/docs/index.rst

 ------------------------

 Zerynth Studio automatically recognizes connected devices, being them development boards, usb to serial converters or board programming tools.
 The connected devices are listed in the device management widget.
 The currently selected device will be used as a target device by the compiler and the uplinker.

+.. note:: :ref:`Project Debugging <zerynth-studio-debugger>` is available only coupled with :ref:`Advanced Device Management <zerynth-studio-device-advanced>`

 .. figure:: /custom/img/select_device.jpg
    :align: center